itcig/cig-sdk/README.md

 Start a new shell and cd to a project that uses [docker-compose.yml](https://docs.docker.com/compose/)

 ```
-$ gdev up
+$ cig up
 ```

 ## What this tool includes
-gdev installer installs docker for mac plus few settings for better development environment.
+cig-sdk installer installs docker for mac plus few settings for better development environment.
 It setups 4 service containers into your docker.

 ### Service Containers

 #### Nginx proxy
 This project uses excellent nginx proxy container from [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy).
 This proxy reserver ports http/https ports from your localhost and proxies the requests to your project containers.
-Just provide `VIRTUAL_HOST=your-address.test` env in your projects `docker-compose.yml` and nginx proxy will take care of the rest.
+Just provide `VIRTUAL_HOST=your-address.local` env in your projects `docker-compose.yml` and nginx proxy will take care of the rest.

 #### Custom DNS server
 We want to use real addresses for all containers.
 Some applications have strange behaviour if they are just used from `localhost:8080`.
 We use [andyshinn/dnsmasq](https://github.com/andyshinn/dnsmasq) for local dnsmasq which always responds `127.0.0.1` to any request.
 Installation script adds custom resolver file for your machine: